Troubleshooting

 The log files must be enabled, 1 of 2 ways:

-1. Compile the subsystem sources with DEBUG=1 and DEBUG2=1
+1. For source builds, compile the subsystem sources with DEBUG=1 and DEBUG2=1.

 2. Invoke the subsystem with the '-t' option.
 This can be done for SSH by modifying the /etc/ssh/sshd_config file.